PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.2

+* **Sellall - Hook up to prison command handler** Currently sellall is not hooked up to the prison command handler and it needs to be.

 * **Get new block model working**
   *  Start to enable and test various functions
   *  Add in Custom Items Integration